luyadev/luya/docs/guide/app-blocks.md

 > The position of the block will start from lower to higher, means 1 will be at the top of the groups list in the administration and even higher will be more at the bottom.

-the folder will be created on import.
+The folder will be created on import.
 Now blocks can belong to this folder, to do so override the {{\luya\cms\base\BlockInterface::blockGroup}} method of your block:

 ```php
 public function blockGroup()